wallarm/product-documentation/docs/4.0/waf-installation/kubernetes/sidecar-proxy/deployment.md

 The Wallarm Sidecar proxy solution is arranged by the following Deployment objects:

-* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) that injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) that injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.

-    Once a new pod (workload) in Kubernetes starts, the controller automatically injects the additional container into the pod.
-To start traffic analysis going to the pod, just add labels and annotations to the pod.
+    Once a new pod with the `wallarm-sidecar: enabled` label in Kubernetes starts, the controller automatically injects the additional container filtering incoming traffic into the pod.
 * **Postanalytics module** (`wallarm-sidecar-postanalytics`) is the local data analytics backend for the Wallarm sidecar proxy solution.
 The module uses the in-memory storage Tarantool and the set of some helper containers (like the collectd, attack export services).

 ![!Wallarm deployment objects](../../../images/waf-installation/kubernetes/sidecar-controller/deployment-objects.png)